 The 'A+' long-term rating on Nykredit Realkredit reflects our assessment of the Danish banking industry.
-It also reflects our view that the bank will maintain its dominant role in the Danish mortgage market and maintain efficient operations, supporting its already strong capital buffers.
+It also reflects our view that the bank will maintain its dominant role in the Danish mortgage market and maintain efficient operations and stable earnings, supporting its already strong capital buffers.

-We expect the COVID-19-induced recession to put pressure on the group's earnings and asset quality in 2020.
-That said, the group has strengthened its financial flexibility and loss-absorbing capacity by releasing the initially proposed dividend for 2019.
-In addition, the stability in Nykredit Realkredit's low-risk mortgage book and access to the well-functioning Danish covered bond market, which has shown resilience in previous crises and during the turbulence observed in March 2020, further supports the current rating level.
-Furthermore, we expect the group to maintain its ALAC reserves likely to durably remain above 8% of S&P Global Ratings' risk-weighted assets (RWAs) over the next two years, further protecting senior creditors.
+Nykredit Realkredit's earnings and asset quality displayed resilience amid the COVID-19-induced downturn in 2020, and we expect this will continue in 2021.
+The group has strengthened its financial flexibility and loss-absorbing capacity by releasing the initially proposed dividend for 2019 to equity and it holds sizable impairment provisions based on management estimates, which mitigates the downside risks in 2021, in our view.
+In addition, the stability in Nykredit Realkredit's low-risk mortgage book and access to the well-functioning Danish covered bond market, which has shown resilience in previous crises as well as the turbulence observed in March 2020, further supports the current rating.
+Furthermore, we expect the group's ALAC reserves are likely to remain above 8% of S&P Global Ratings' risk-weighted assets (RWAs) over the next two years, further protecting senior creditors.
+However, uncertainty and downside risks remain in 2021 as the pandemic continue to influence the Danish economy.

-We equalize our ratings on Nykredit Bank A/S with those on its parent.
+We equalize our ratings on Nykredit Bank with those on its parent.
 This is based on our assessment of Nykredit Bank as a core subsidiary of the Nykredit group, as defined under our group rating methodology.

-Anchor: 'bbb+' for banks operating only in Denmark
+Anchor:'bbb+' for banks operating only in Denmark

 Our anchor for a commercial bank operating only in Denmark is 'bbb+', based on an economic risk score of '2' and an industry risk score of '4'.
-Despite the COVID-19-induced recession, we maintain stable economic and industry risk trends for the Danish banking system (see "COVID-19: Resilient Fundamentals And Assertive Policy Measures Will Buoy Nordic Banking Systems," published on June 16, 2020).

-Our assessment of low economic risks for Denmark balances the anticipated recession and profitability pressures for banking in the wake of the COVID-19 pandemic and elevated private-sector debt (vis-à-vis international peers) with our view that Danish banks operate in a resilient and competitive economy, with demonstrated monetary and fiscal flexibility, and a historical focus on prudent management of public finances.
-We currently forecast Denmark's GDP to contract by 5.4% in 2020 before bouncing back to 4.8% growth in 2021.
+Our assessment of low economic risks for Denmark balances the anticipated downturn and profitability pressures for banking in the wake of the COVID-19 pandemic and elevated private-sector debt (vis-à-vis international peers) with our view that Danish banks operate in a resilient and competitive economy, with demonstrated monetary and fiscal flexibility, and a historical focus on prudent management of public finances.
+We currently forecast Denmark's GDP will contract by 4% in 2020 before bouncing back to 3.3% growth in 2021.

-We expect the structure of the Danish economy to lead to greater resilience amid the COVID-19 pandemic than that of other Nordic countries.
-We view this, along with the robustness of the Danish welfare system and the government's policy response to the COVID-19 pandemic, as a key mitigating factor against potential pressure that the situation creates for banks' asset quality.
-Overall, we expect bank provisioning needs to peak in 2020 at 35 basis points of total sector loans, mostly driven by nonmortgage credit exposures toward small and midsize enterprises, a level which rated systemic Danish banks can accommodate within their capital buffers.
-We expect the retail mortgage sector, which represents two thirds of total lending, will continue to perform fairly well, supported by overall sound supply and demand fundamentals in the housing market.
-That said, we expect a modest house price correction in real terms as a result of the pandemic this year, followed by a return to slow appreciation.
+We expect the structure of the Danish economy will lead to greater resilience amid the pandemic than that of other Nordic countries.
+We view this, along with the robustness of the Danish welfare system and the government's policy response to the pandemic, as a key mitigating factor against potential pressure that the situation creates for banks' asset quality.
+Overall, we expect bank provisioning needs to peak in 2020 at 35 bps of total sector loans, mostly from nonmortgage credit exposures toward small and midsize enterprises (SMEs), a level that rated systemic Danish banks can accommodate within their capital buffers.
+We expect the retail mortgage sector, which represents two-thirds of total lending, will continue to perform fairly well, supported by overall sound supply and demand fundamentals in the housing market.
+Overall, we expect generally sound supply and demand fundamentals will continue to support the Danish housing market, and that house prices will continue their slow appreciation in real terms through 2022.